aDecoy/rust-workshop/docs/docs/module8/6_configuration.md

 Almost all applications I've ever worked on, and I'm sure it's the same for you, need configuration.
 Whether that be database connection strings, API secrets, feature flags, or any other kind of configuration that's going to change the behaviour of your app at runtime.
 The important part of that sentence __at runtime__.
 Separating configuration from code allows you to build and ship your application once, and then configure it differently for different environments.
 This is a key part of the [12 factor app methodology](https://12factor.net/).

 Imagine if every time you moved your application between environments you had to re-compile it and substitute in a new set of configuration values.
 If you went as far as to hard-code the values into your application, you'd actually need to go and make changes to your codebase every time you wanted to ship it to a new environment.
 That's not a great place to be.
-The litmus test for this that comes from the [config section of the 12 factor app methodology](https://12factor.net/config) is that you should be able to open source your code at any moment, without compromising any credentials.
+The litmus test for this that comes from the [config section of the 12 factor app methodology](https://12factor.net/config) is that you want to be able to open source your code at any moment, without compromising any credentials.

 ## The Figment Crate